 - Coordinating with and facilitating communication between different project team members

 - Attending stand-up meetings for project updates

 On the whole, the IT project manager’s daily activities revolve around ensuring the project is currently within budget, the projected milestone is on schedule, and the project remains within scope.
 They are consistently taking actions to direct and coordinate the activities of project team members to meet the overall project delivery date.

-Read more: Product Strategy for Project Managers 2022
+Read more: Strategy for Project Managers 2022

 Why Choose an IT Project Manager?

 Cost savings are realized when an IT project manager oversees an IT-centric project, as opposed to having IT team members with various skill sets within a project management team.

 For example, suppose a company has a project that includes implementing IT resources, and they want their in-house project manager to oversee the entire project.
 In that case, the company can contract out for an IT project manager, re-assign in-house IT staff to the project, or hire separate IT skill sets as part of the team.